-Waiver examinations are available so students admitted to the MBA program can prove proficiency in certain areas.
-Waiver examinations are offered for all Gateway or Foundational courses.
-Some exams are available for foundation courses in the Master of Science in Accountancy, Master of Science in Management, and Master of Science in Tax programs.
+Waiver examinations are available to students admitted to the MBA program to allow students to prove proficiency in certain areas.
+Waiver examinations are offered for all MBA Gateway courses.
+Some exams are available for foundation courses in the Master of Science in Accountancy, Master of Science in Management, and Master of Tax programs.

 The following fact sheets provide information on the MBA and MSM waiver exams (a few courses may also apply to the MSA and MTax programs).
-Textbooks covering similar material may be useful if you cannot find the books listed on the fact sheets.
+Textbooks covering comparable material may be useful.

 Waiver exams are offered at various times throughout the year.
 To take a waiver exam, you must meet certain requirements and follow all waiver exam procedures: